ItsAML/X-Ui-to-Marzban/README.md

 ## About

-This script is designed to simplify the transfer of user data from [X-Ui and link](https://github.com/MHSanaei/3x-ui) to [Marzban](https://github.com/Gozargah/Marzban) using the Marzban API.
+This script is designed to simplify the transfer of user data from [X-Ui](https://github.com/MHSanaei/3x-ui) to [Marzban](https://github.com/Gozargah/Marzban) using the Marzban API.
 It securely logs into both panels, retrieves user data from X-Ui, and adds it to Marzban.

 ### Prerequisites